Léo Natel

-Leonardo Natel Vieira (born 14 March 1997), mainly known as Léo Natel, is a Brazilian professional footballer who plays as a winger for Cypriot First Division club AEL Limassol.
+Leonardo Natel Vieira (born 14 March 1997), mainly known as Léo Natel, is a Brazilian professional footballer who plays as a winger for Kazakhstan Premier League club Ordabasy.

 Career

 São Paulo

 Born in Porto Alegre, Rio Grande do Sul, Natel started his youth career with the academy of Portuguese club Benfica.
 In July 2016, he was loaned out to São Paulo back in his home country, being initially assigned to the under-20 squad.
 He won the Copa do Brasil Sub-20 and the Campeonato Brasileiro Sub-20 with the category in that season, being named the best player of the latter competition.

 On 14 March 2017, Natel was called to the senior team by head coach Rogério Ceni for a Copa do Brasil match against ABC.
 On 27 May, he signed permanently with Tricolor for a fee of €135,000.

 Natel made his first team – and Série A – debut on 4 June 2017, coming on as a late substitute for Marcinho in a 1–0 defeat against Ponte Preta.